ec49ca/NLP-project-contract-comparison/ARCHITECTURE.md

 - On startup, the server calls `auto_register_agents()`, which uses `AgentDiscovery` to find all agent classes.
 - Each agent is registered via the registry, which instantiates, initializes, and sets the UUID on the agent instance.

-### Routing
-- Primitives (capabilities) are mapped to agent UUIDs via the router.
-- When a request for a primitive is received, the router looks up the agent UUID, retrieves the agent from the registry, and forwards the request to the agent's `process_request()` method.

 ### Agent Invocation
-- The client calls an endpoint (e.g., `/primitives/{primitive_name}`), which is routed to the correct agent and capability.
+- The client calls the `/execute/{agent_name}/{capability}` endpoint, passing the agent name, capability, and parameters.
+- The server looks up the agent by name, verifies the capability, and forwards the request to the agent's `process_request()` method.
 - The agent processes the request and returns the result.

 ---